nift4/Raspberry-Pi-Testing/README.md

 sudo python3 sdl.py
 ```
 ### test.py
-A button test: Button #22 and #23 are used to display images.
+A button test: Button #22 is used to display a image.
 Sorry that I don't given that images to you ;)
 ```
 sudo python3 test.py